 Preheat your oven to 180°C (fan, conventional 200°C) and line your tin/s with the cupcake or muffin case.

-Place your, sugar, vanilla seeds into the mixing bowl and incorporate together, then once combined turn up the mixer to a fast speed for a couple of minutes to cream the and sugar until pale, white and fluffy.
+Place your butter, sugar, vanilla seeds into the mixing bowl and incorporate together, then once combined turn up the mixer to a fast speed for a couple of minutes to cream the butter and sugar until pale, white and fluffy.
 If you are using a wooden spoon and bowl you'll need a lot of elbow grease and may take longer.
 Add the extract and beat again til combined.

 Now gradually add your beaten egg, slowly mixing about an eggs worth at a time, mixing on slow or beating lightly.
 Don't worry if it looks curdled, it will come together in a moment.